breatheco-de/main-documentation/Contribution_Manuals/BreatheCode_Writter.md

 # Contributing as a BreatheCode Writer

 Hi! :smile: Thanks for helping us to conceptualize and explain all BreatheCode projects to the community.
 If you feel that there is a gap in our documentation, you can participate and contribute to improving the project.
-Keep in mind that what is described is not a compilation of rules but a guide for submitting any suggestion and make sure the community understand your information and find related issues/ideas.
+Keep in mind that it is not a compilation of rules but a guide for submitting any suggestion and make sure the community understand your information and find related issues/ideas.
 Remember, even if you’re not the developer type, contributing to the documentation is still of enormous value.

 ## What kind of contributions do we expect as a BreatheCode Writer?